watson-developer-cloud/openwhisk-sdk/packages/natural-language-understanding-v1/README.md

 # Watson Natural Language Understanding V1 Package

 Analyze various features of text content at scale.
-Provide text, raw HTML, or a public URL, and IBM Watson Natural Language Understanding will give you results for the features you request.
+Provide text, raw HTML, or a public URL and IBM Watson Natural Language Understanding will give you results for the features you request.
 The service cleans HTML content before analysis by default, so the results can ignore most advertisements and other unwanted content.

-You can create <a target="_blank" href="https://www.ibm.com/watson/developercloud/doc/natural-language-understanding/customizing.html">custom models</a> with Watson Knowledge Studio that can be used to detect custom entities and relations in Natural Language Understanding.
+You can create [custom models](/docs/services/natural-language-understanding/customizing.html) with Watson Knowledge Studio to detect custom entities and relations in Natural Language Understanding.

 The Watson Natural Language Understanding V1 Package will contain the following entities.
 Find additional details at the API Reference by clicking the entity name.